Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 12

-Once he did this, he then changed the throttle setup so that forward was forward and not reverse (he had changed in April once we discovered the error).
-While he was doing this, Michael removed the oil from the saildrives.
-We then took a sample to the Yanmar service agent here and he confirmed that we had water in the oil.
-We arranged for them to come and change the seals which is how the water has leaked in.
+Once he does this, he then changes the throttle setup so that forward was forward and not reverse (he had changed in April once we discovered the error).
+While he is doing this, Michael removes the oil from the sail drives.
+We then take a sample to the Yanmar service agent here and he confirmed that we had water in the oil.
+We arrange for them to come and change the seals which is how the water has leaked in.

 |One of the sail drives after been dismantled||The genoa furler pulled apart as Michael puts the new furling line in |

-The deck polishing started, but a bit of rain stopped it doe a while.
-We also purchased some new antifoul for the saildrive as it is not in good condition after only six months.
+The deck polishing starts, but a bit of rain stops it for a while.
+We also purchase some new antifoul for the sail drive as it is not in good condition after only six months.
 We purchased Hempel compared to the Jotun we have used each time before (we do not think any of them are good).

-Colin also tightened the raw water outlet into the exhaust which has been leaking and also put a small plate in next to the steering arm which has been squeaking badly.
-The mechanics came and removed the saildrives and took out the shafts.
-They took these back to their factory and replaced the seals.
-They later confirmed that the inner seals (on the shaft itself) were shot and this is how the water leaked in.
+Colin also tightens the raw water outlet into the exhaust which has been leaking and also put a small plate in next to the steering arm which has been squeaking badly.
+The mechanics come and remove the sail drives and take out the shafts.
+They take these back to their factory and replace the seals.
+They later confirm that the inner seals (on the shaft itself) were shot and this is how the water leaked in.

-Michael later removed the genoa furling line and then the furler drum.
+Michael later removes the genoa furling line and then the furler drum.
 This splits open after four bolts are removed.
-He got the new line and installed it into the drum.
+He gets the new line and installs it into the drum.
 This requires a knot in the end to stop it pulling out.
-He then reassembled it and we checked that it worked.
+He then reassembles it and we check that it works.

-Kelly also put on three loads of washing and somehow, one of us misplaced the key to her Forester.
-From about 1030 we searched and searched, but we could not find it.
-We backtracked our movements today, but we still could not find.
-We alerted the office to our loss, but no one has handed any keys in.
+Kelly also puts on three loads of washing and somehow, one of us misplaces the key to her Forester.
+From about 1030 we search and search, but we cannot find it.
+We backtrack our movements today, but we still cannot find it.
+We alert the office to our loss, but no one has handed any keys in.

 |The RACQ patrolman breaks into Kellyâs car|

-Once the mechanics came back with the shafts for the saildrives and reinstalled them, Michael refilled the drives with oil.
-At 1630 we had showers, we were filthy, and at 1700 we went down to the river and had sundowners with Peter and Toni from Heatwave.
-We left here at 1845 and back at Catlypso Kelly cooked chicken and pork schnitzel with mash potato.
+Once the mechanics come back with the shafts for the sail drives and reinstalls them, Michael refills the drives with oil.
+At 1630 we have showers, we are filthy, and at 1700 we go down to the river and have sundowners with Peter and Toni from Heatwave.
+We leave here at 1845 and back at Catlypso Kelly cooks chicken and pork schnitzel with mash potato.

 Friday 13 October 2017 â The Boatworks, Coomera

-Kelly got up at 0630 and took Veto for a walk and also got herself a coffee from the cafĂ© (using one of the vouchers we got).
-Michael got up later at 0710.
-We still have not found the keys, so after breakfast, Kelly called the NRMA which arranged for the RACQ to come and open the car.
+Kelly gets up at 0630 and takes Veto for a walk and also gets herself a coffee from the cafĂ© (using one of the vouchers we got).
+Michael gets up later at 0710.
+We still have not found the keys, so after breakfast, Kelly calls the NRMA which arranges for the RACQ to come and open the car.
 He arrives fairly quickly and opens the car.
 The keys are not inside (as we suspected).

-Kelly then rang a locksmith recommended by the RACQ patrolman and arranged for them to get a new key for the Forester.
+Kelly then rings a locksmith recommended by the RACQ patrolman and arranges for them to get a new key for the Forester.
 As soon as she sends an SMS with details of the carâs VIN, she gets a call from the office.
 They have the key!
 She rings the locksmith back cancelling the new key.

 Michael goes down and collects the key.
 Seems the cleaner found it in a bowl in the lounge near the bathroom suites.
 There is no way that we lost the key in the bowl.
 It seems that someone has found it and put it in the bowl rather than take to the office or even put on the table in the lounge.
 Michael had checked the lounge, but did not check the bowl.

-At 0900 Kelly went off shopping.
-She also got five containers of diesel (110 litres) and gas.
-When she came back, Michael added the fuel to the tank, it is still not full.
+At 0900 Kelly goes off shopping.
+She also gets five containers of diesel (110 litres) and gas.
+When she comes back, Michael adds the fuel to the tank, it is still not full.
 We will get more on Sunday to refill the containers.
 Kelly put the food away.
-While she was making lunch, Michael walked up to one of the tenants and purchased a container of pickling agent for the watermaker.
+While she was making lunch, Michael walks up to one of the tenants and purchases a container of pickling agent for the watermaker.
 This cost $67.
 We will pickle the watermaker once we get closer to Sydney.

-After lunch, Michael cleaned the saildrives and then painted them with one coat of antifoul.
-He also painted the area immediately around them.
-Kelly removed the helm clears and cleaned them.
-It was very hot today and we spent the rest of the time under the boat reading.
-In the afternoon, Wayne from Axis Vitae, a Lightwave 45 which is near us, came to say hello.
+After lunch, Michael cleans the sail drives and then paints them with one coat of antifoul.
+He also paints the area immediately around them.
+Kelly removes the helm clears and cleans them.
+It is very hot today and we spend the rest of the time under the boat reading.
+In the afternoon, Wayne from Axis Vitae, a Lightwave 45 which is near us, comes to say hello.
 We have not seen this boat before we came into The Boatwarks two days ago.
 Later Michael goes over and Wayne shows him some stainless steel cleaning stuff that he has used.
 Michael then walks up with Wayne to the chandlery just before it closes at 1600 and purchases some.
 It is called CleanAshine Rust Off gel.
 He tests on the very rusty ladder and it gives amazing results.

 We have showers and then walk to the river again and have drinks with Peter and Toni.
 When we come back we have a barbecue, Scotch fillet steak and sausages with salad.
 We go to bed at 2200.